Passer au contenu

 Execution

-1. Hang from the bar and slowly lower yourself into an inverted position, head down.
+1. Hang from the bar and slowly get into an inverted, head-down position.

-3. Tighten your abs and glutes to keep your body aligned.
+3. Squeeze your abs and glutes to keep your body straight.

-4. Hold for a few seconds, then slowly return to the starting position.
+4. Hold for a few seconds, then slowly go back to the start.

 5. Keep your arms tight at all times.

-Tips : Practice the skin the cat and the tuck back lever attempting the full version.
+Tips: Practice the skin the cat and the tuck Back lever before trying the full version.

-Keep your chest open and your arms locked to avoid joint strain.
+Keep your chest open and your arms locked to avoid any joint strain.

 Calisthenics bar in reinforced steel with textured grip